 Advances in computational hardware and software over the last few decades have enabled the development of new strategies for computer-aided/assisted drug design (CADD), which has the advantages of reducing the time and costs in the identification of new drug candidates [17–20].
 Quantitative structure-activity relationship (QSAR) has been widely-used as a lead optimization tools as well as for pharmacokinetics property optimization and in virtual screening campaigns [21,22].
 Our group has been working on developing and applying many CADD strategies aiming at discovering new drug candidates for neglected tropical diseases [23–35].
 Another important technological advance impacting drug discovery was the introduction of automated microscopes along with powerful image analysis software enabling high-throughput phenotypic assays of cells and small organisms, a technique known as high-content screening (HCS), imaging (HCI) or analysis (HCA) [36].
 Whole-organism antihelminthic screens employing the HCS approach have already proved useful for the larval stage of S. mansoni [37].

 In this work, we report the discovery of two new antischistosomal chemical scaffolds by a combi-QSAR approach, using 2D- and 3D-QSAR models, followed by virtual screening of a commercial database and experimental evaluation of the potential SmTGR inhibitors against schistosomula and adult lifecycle stages of S. mansoni.
 For the latter we present a new medium-throughput assay methodology using 96-well microplate and HCI technology.
+The general workflow of the study is presented in Figure 1.

 Materials & Methods

-For convenience, the general workflow of the study is presented in Figure 1.

 Dataset